AnubisLMS/CLI/docs/autograding.rst

 ::

-   ├── assignment.py  # The file with the tests for your assignment ├── utils.py       # Module with some basic utility functions for autograding ├── meta.yml       # Metadata about the assignment
-   ├── test.sh        # Script for debugging the assignment tests
-   ├── Dockerfile     # Dockerfile for deploying image (do not touch) └── pipeline.py    # Script for running tests within pipeline (do not touch)
+   ├── assignment.py  # The file with the tests for your assignment ├── Dockerfile     # Dockerfile for deploying image (install whatever extra software is needed) ├── utils.py       # Module with some basic utility functions for autograding ├── meta.yml       # Metadata about the assignment ├── test.sh        # Script for debugging the assignment tests └── pipeline.py    # Script for running tests within pipeline (do not touch)